shirleyzhu233/PyTorch-MAML/README.md

 ## Transductive or Inductive?

 The official implementation assumes transductive learning.
 The batch normalization layers do not track running statistics at training time, and they use mini-batch statistics at test time.
-The implicit assumption here is that test data come in mini-batches and are perhaps balanced across categores.
+The implicit assumption here is that test data come in mini-batches and are perhaps balanced across categories.
 This is a very restrictive assumption and does not land MAML directly comparable with the vast majority of meta-learning and few-shot learning methods.
 Unfortunately, this is not immediately obvious from the paper, and our findings suggest that the performance of MAML is hugely overestimated.

 - **Accuracy is very sensitive to the size of query set in the transductive setting.** For example, the result for 5-way-1-shot classification on miniImageNet from the paper (48.70%) was obtained on five queries, one per category.
 We found that the accuracy dropped by ~1.5% given five queries per category, and by ~2.5% given 15 queries per category.